Do I Need a Lawyer for Domestic Violence Charges in Utah?

-One of the arguments you can use as a defense against your alleged crime is that the victim is lying about the abuse.
 There have been countless cases where the plaintiff accuses the defendant out of spite or anger.
-Our criminal defense attorney can analyze your specific situation and see if there are inconsistencies that may expose the truth behind the plaintiff’s allegations.
+Our St. George criminal defense attorney can analyze your specific situation and determine whether there are inconsistencies that may expose the truth behind the plaintiff’s allegations.

 You can argue the whole situation was an accident.
 Yes, the victim’s injuries may be evident and readily determined, but accidents happen, and the alleged victim’s injuries may be the result of an unforeseen situation.
 The prosecutor has the challenging task of proving beyond a reasonable doubt that you intended to hurt the alleged victim.
 If they cannot prove intent, you cannot face a domestic violence conviction.

 You may argue that you were present on the date of the alleged domestic violence episode.
 However, you can also say that the result of the alleged abuse was unintentional, and it was an accident.
 It is essential to let your Orem criminal defense lawyer know about this critical fact.
 Your attorney can take a more proactive approach and shift all their efforts into confirming that your domestic violence incident was nothing more than the product of an accident.
 To this effect, your lawyer can gather all the necessary evidence to establish a strategic and compelling defense to confirm your allegations.

 Your Case Cannot Be Proven Beyond a Reasonable Doubt